afunnydev/tinysociety/content/categories/tiny-cabins/_index.md

 ---
-title: Kinzi Plans blog | Tiny Cabins
+title: Tiny House Society Blog | Tiny Cabins
 description: >-
   Tiny houses are all the rage nowadays, but tiny cabins are great too!
-Kinzi Plans is dedicated to offer what’s best in the industry in terms of tiny cabins and houses!
+Tiny House Society is dedicated to offer what’s best in the industry in terms of tiny cabins and houses!
 image: /img/tiny-house-3.jpg
-titre: "What Are Tiny Cabins?"
+titre: "Tiny Secondary Homes, What To Know?"
 draft: false
 noindex: false
 ---